How Does This Work Then?

 Here are a couple of examples of my digital mockups, and the final painted results.

-NB - I don't charge for design time as such - but a deposit will need to be paid at this stage as these mockups can be time intensive.
+NB - I don't charge for design time as such, it is included in your first day paint fee - but a deposit will need to be paid before I commence the design work, as these mockups can be time intensive.
 This initial payment will be fully refunded against your final bill when the project is completed.
-The deposit payment also secures you a firm slot in my diary.

 Step 4 - Final quotation (including materials cost)